rachel-king4/appliedstatistics/README.md

     > git pull

 Once the repository is cloned, the cloned directory can be opened and ran in a code editor such as Visual Studio Code.

+## Dependencies

+You can install all the required dependencies in one step by using the requirements.txt file:

+Clone the repository and navigate to the project directory.
+Install the dependencies:

+`pip install -r requirements.txt`

+Alternatively, you can set up a virtual environment to manage your dependencies:

+1. Create a virtual environment:

+    `python -m venv env`

+2. Activate the environment:

+    - On Windows:

+        `.\env\Scripts\activate`

+    - On macOS/Linux:

+        `source env/bin/activate`

+3. Install dependencies:

+    `pip install -r requirements.txt`

+By setting up the above dependencies, you'll be able to run the notebooks, perform statistical analysis, and work with the PlantGrowth dataset.